denzelrenner/LIFE4136-Group1-Rotation2/README.md

  2. Select `Protein BLAST`

- 3. Input the protein sequence for the g46214 reference protein sequences into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page
+ 3. Input the protein sequence for the g46214 reference protein sequence into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page

  4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their ncbi dataset accession code (i.e `XP_018447019.1`).